cirrith/Recipes/Recipes/Ingredients/Sushi Rice.md

 - 2 cups uncooked sushi rice
 - 3 cups water
 - ½ cup rice vinegar or less to taste
-- 1 tbsps vegetable oil
+- 1 tbsp vegetable oil
 - ¼ cup white sugar or less to taste
 - 1 tsp salt or less to taste